-Also known as the Gringo Buses, these run to the most popular tourist destinations and will pick you up at your hotel.
+Shuttle buses: Also known as the "Gringo Buses," these run to the most popular tourist destinations and will pick you up at your hotel.
 Reservations can be made online or through your hotel concierge.

-Nationals of the United States, Canada, the UK and most Western European countries are permitted to stay for up to 90 days with no visa.
+Nationals from the United States, Canada, the UK and most Western European countries are permitted to stay for up to 90 days with no visa.
 Australian and New Zealand nationals are allowed to stay for 30 days with no visa.

 (Main mage by: JetPunk)